NextFaze/power-adapters/README.md

 ## Why introduce another Adapter interface?

-One of the goals of this library is first-class support for both `AdapterView` and `RecyclerView`.
+One of the goals of this library is first-class support for both `ListView` and `RecyclerView`.
 Using `Adapter` or `RecyclerView.Adapter` as base wouldn't satisfy that goal.
 Also, the two interfaces are largely incompatible, because of method signatures used for view reuse.
 By providing a common custom base interface, `PowerAdapter`, we can resolve this.